AUI > Research > ALMA Observatory

 ALMA antennas with mountains in the background

-The Atacama Large Millimeter Submillimeter Array (ALMA) is a forefront astronomy facility in northern Chile focused on exploring the darkest, coldest, most distant regions of space to develop a deeper understanding of the origins of our universe.
-ALMA is at an altitude of 5,050 meters and consists of an 11-mile-wide interferometric imaging array of 54 12-meter dish antennas and a compact array of 12 7-meter antennas.
+The Atacama Large Millimeter Submillimeter Array (ALMA) is a forefront astronomy facility in Northern Chile focused on exploring the darkest, coldest, most distant regions of space to develop a deeper understanding of the origins of our universe.
+ALMA is at an altitude of 5,050 meters and consists of an 11-mile-wide interferometric imaging array of fifty-four 12-meter dish antennas and a compact array of twelve 7-meter antennas.

 AUI proposed the creation of ALMA and led efforts in the design, construction, management and operation of the resulting facilities.
 AUI maintains offices in Chile and the United States dedicated to our continued support and management.